China foreign minister tells Blinken US should respect China's core concerns | Law-Order

 - China

-China's foreign minister Qin Gang told U.S. Secretary of State Antony Blinken in a phone call on Wednesday that the U.S. should stop interfering in the country's affairs, state media reported.
+China's Foreign Minister Qin Gang told U.S. Secretary of State Antony Blinken in a phone call on Wednesday that the U.S. should stop interfering in the country's affairs, according to a statement from the Chinese foreign ministry.

+The high-profile discussion comes ahead of a reported planned visit to Beijing by Washington's top dipolmat, aimed at stabilising tense relations between the countries around several issues from spy allegations to a semiconductor tussle.
+In the call, Qin said he hoped the U.S can meet China half-way, effectively manage differences, and promote communication and cooperation.

-In the call, Qin said the United States should respect China's core concerns such as the Taiwan issue, according to CCTV.
+Qin also said the U.S. should respect China's core concerns such as the Taiwan issue.
+He also hoped to stabilise Sino-U.S. relations and bring ties back to the track of sound and steady development.
+The Chinese foreign ministry has yet to reveal information on Blinken's trip, but a U.S. official last Friday said Blinken would be in Beijing on June 18, giving no other details.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)